openscm/pymagicc/README.rst

 Building the documentation
 **************************

-The docs use Sphinx and can be rebuilt locally in the ``docs`` directory with
+The docs use Sphinx and can be rebuilt locally in ``docs/builds/html/`` with

 ::

-    make html
+    make docs

 .. sec-end-development